How to Invest Money Wisely

 If investing through a bank or financial advisor now seems about as wise as planning a family camping trip at a place called Poison Ivy State Park, you might consider investing through a discount online brokerage.
 This is about as cheap and bare bones an option as you’ll find.

 These brokerages generally offer a huge range of stocks, mutual funds, and ETFs and don’t assess any kind of sales charge based on how much you invest.
-Instead, they charge a one-time trade fee, usually in the region of five or ten pounds.
+Instead, they charge a one-time trade fee, usually in the neighborhood of five or ten dollars.
 Some online trading platforms have even popped up of late that offer no-fee trading.

 This is an option for the educated hands-on investor who knows exactly what she wants and has the time to devote to researching smart investments and tending to her investments occasionally as one might tend to a beloved garden.
 Even most active managers with lots of analysts, generally don't beat the market returns.
 Ask yourself if you have that edge.